tobyweed/MobileLighting/README.md

 ML Mac automatically tries to load the path specified in the sceneSettings.yml file whenever the program is started.

-##### Debug Mode
+##### Debug.swift & Running Modes
-There is a variable hard-coded in main.swift called debugMode.
-When this is set to true, the app will not try to connect to the robot server at all, and will automatically skip robot motion.
-This is recommended when testing the app without the robot, as otherwise the program will try to connect to the robot server indefinitely on program initialization (with the message **trying to connect to robot server**).
-Note that this will load a simulated path with 3 viewpoints, and the number of viewpoints is used to compute, for example, extrinsics, so **some processing steps might be affected in debugmode**.
+There are variables hard-coded in `Debug.swift` which determine the run mode: `processingMode`, `emulateRobot`, and `verboseConnection`.
+Toggling these will affect the way the program runs: processing mode disables any connection, & commands which require connection.
+Emulate robot disables connecting to the robot, and allows commands which require the robot by just skipping the parts where commands are sent to the robot (this is recommended when testing the app without the robot, as otherwise the program will try to connect to the robot server indefinitely on program initialization with the message **trying to connect to robot server**).
+Verbose connection changes the quanitity of debugging messages output by the Mac & iPhone connection services & clients.

 ### Bridging cpp to Swift
 Here's a link that describes the process: <http://www.swiftprogrammer.info/swift_call_cpp.html>